Welcome to the Somerville Degree Days page

 After the 60 day deadline, you will be “locked in” to this ceremony you will be required to graduate in absence and will not be able to attend a future ceremony for the degree you are having conferred.

-If you need to cancel closer the ceremony and have good reason, such as an illness suffered by yourself or a guest, you must provide proof in order for your booking to be transferred to a later day.
+If you need to cancel closer the ceremony and have an exceptional reason for cancelling.
+You must also provide proof in order for your booking to be transferred to a later date.
 Lack of evidence or cancelling last minute with no explanation means you will have your degree conferred in absentia and your degree certificate posted to you.
 You will not be able to attend another ceremony for this degree.

 What should I wear to the graduation?